-Why You Should Never Eat Like a Model
+Why You Should Never (Ever) Have a Model Diet

 It’s no secret that our society has unrealistic standards of beauty.

 Kate Moss cheekbones.

 Thigh gaps.
 And…God help us…#belfies.

 But here’s the truth: these models are sick, unhealthy, and metabolically stressed.
 They don’t feel sexy or comfortable in their skin.
 They obsess about their weight even more than we do (which, if you’re like me, is already a lot).

 Maintaining perfectly chiseled muscles is a joyless, obsessive existence.
 Both male and female models practice regular starvation diets and drastic cut phases.
 It’s unsustainable and physically ruinous.